Alphabetical list:

 Chronic prostatitis/chronic pelvic pain syndrome - signs and symptoms

 Chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) is characterised by pelvic or perineal pain without evidence of urinary tract infection, lasting longer than 3 months, as the key symptom.
 Symptoms may wax and wane.
 Pain can range from mild discomfort to debilitating.
-Pain may ...Section: Prostatitis
+Pain may radiate to back and rectum, making sitting difficult.
+Dysuria, arthralgia, myalgia, unexplained fatigue, abdominal pain, constant burning pain in the penis, and frequency may all be ...Section: Prostatitis

 Acute prostatitis - treatment

 Antibiotics are the first line of treatment in acute prostatitis.
 Antibiotics usually resolve acute prostatitis infections in a very short time.
 Appropriate antibiotics should be used, based on the microbe causing the infection.
 Some antibiotics have very poor penetration of the prostatic capsule, others, such as Ciprofloxacin, Co-trimoxazole and tetracyclines penetrate well.
-In acute prostatitis, penetration of the prostate is not as important as ...Section: Prostatitis
+In acute prostatitis, ...Section: Prostatitis